 I used to find graffiti to be something of an eyesore, but have evolved my thinking on the matter.
 Knoxville is just one of several cities with impressionable graffiti on display.

 Big cities in Mediterranean Europe seem especially “at risk” of graffiti.
-Lisbon, the enchanting Portuguese capital and port city, has some imaginative street art…and, alas, more than a few penis tags.
+Lisbon, the enchanting Portuguese capital and port city, has some imaginative street art…and, alas, more than a few penis tags (not pictured).

 This angelic scene was tagged, boldly enough, in the center of town.